nyvnge/alx-pre_course/README.md

-This is my first directory in git
+This is an updated readme file